jrg94/EECS398/README.md

 * Implemented unlink button for deleting locks (will need to implement this fully on the arduino side as well)
 * Removed save button in popup - saving is handled through hitting return
 * Moved and resized lock tiles so they fill about have the screen and begin at the top of the screen
-* Christen is handling all of the converting over to Heimdall

 #### 3/20/16
 * Cleaned up UI - moved click feature from tile to gear symbol (search gear on Google images)